oneils/dotfiles/README.md

 ## Legacy documentation

-In order some Plugins are able to work, `pip3` and `pynvim` should be intalled via
+In order some Plugins are able to work, `pip3` and `pynvim` should be installed via

 ```bash
 sudo pip3 install --upgrade pynvim